Rupasree02/IT_Helpdesk-Chatbot/README.md

 2. Deploy a simple Dialogflow application
 3. Use an inline code editor within Dialogflow for deploying a Node.js fulfillment script that integrates BigQuery
 4. Testing chatbot

+### Training a Model Using BigQuery Machine Learning

+Upload Helpdesk Data to BigQuery
+Go to the Google Cloud Platform Console and verify your project is selected at the top.
+Select BigQuery from the navigation menu in Google Cloud Console.